kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

 - Queried data from the Data Warehouse tables.
 - Created a View, performed Visual Queries, and visualized the data.

 ## Congratulations!
-You have successfully completed this lab
+You have successfully completed the Hands-on lab.

 You've gained practical skills in setting up and working with Microsoft Fabric Lakehouse and Data Warehouse - ingesting, transforming, querying data, and visualizing insights with Power BI.